-The DT Hub
+The Digital Twin Hub

-'Learning by doing and progressing through sharing'
+Our motto: 'Learning by doing and progressing through sharing'

 Digital twins and interoperable, connected digital twins, are significant tools for fighting the global systemic challenges currently facing the world – challenges like pandemics, climate change and resilience.
 They are key enablers for ensuring better outcomes for people and nature through aiding a collaborative and co-ordinated approach to problem-solving.
 The DT Hub was established to support this socio-technical mission.